Inferring Hidden Symmetries of Exotic Magnets from Detecting Explicit Order Parameters: Local constraints at phase boundaries

 The solutions of Eqs.\eqref{eq:G1} and~\eqref{eq:G2} give the classical ground states.
 The absence of cross terms, such as $S_i^{\alpha}S_j^{\beta \neq \alpha}$, indicates that each spin has only a single non-vanishing component in the ground state.
 To satisfy the two constraints, the system thereby forms ferromagnetic ($\varphi = \frac{3}{4}\pi$) and anti-ferromagnetic ($\varphi = \frac{7}{4}\pi$) Ising chains.
 Owing to the subdimensional symmetry, it does not cost energy to flip one Ising chain, leading to a subextensive line degeneracy with $3 \times 2^{L}$ classical ground states.
 In other words, a ZZ/$D_{2h}$ (ST/$D_2$) order is degenerate with a FM (Neel) order at these boundary points.

-For the HK model at hand, this subextensive degeneracy will be lifted by quantum fluctuations via a quantum order-by-disorder mechanism~\cite{Chaloupka10,Chaloupka13}.
+In the spin-$\frac{1}{2}$ HK model, this subextensive degeneracy will be lifted by quantum fluctuations via a quantum order-by-disorder mechanism~\cite{Chaloupka10,Chaloupka13}.
 Nevertheless, from the point of view of machine learning, the above application implies a possibility of using machine-learning approaches to generate non-trivial spin models.
 The constraint $G_1$ is essential for the HK Hamiltonian at the classical phase boundaries where $J=-K$.
-However, during training, the Hamiltonian is \emph{not} given to the machine but rather learnt from the spin configurations by it.
-Hence training a specialized machine with symmetry-broken orders may also learn (new) models where competing orders can coexist, as in the case of spin liquids.
-We will leave this possibility for future work with a systematic investigation of the conditions on the stability of local and subdimensional degeneracies.
+However, during training, the Hamiltonian is \emph{not} given to the machine but rather learned from the spin configurations.
+Hence one can consider potential applications to learn non-trivial spin Hamiltonians from samples of simple orders.